rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 Conductor is a strange beast primarily designed to act as a go-between for compute nodes and the nova database with the goal of adding a layer of security to this process.
 This theoretically prevents the servers from accessing the database directly, however, in practice, Conductor winds up picking up more weight than some people think it should.
 When we left the Compute API, we were sent into the *nova.condutor.ComputeTaskAPI.live\_migrate\_instance*.
 Let's look at the class `ComputeTaskAPI`, which is stored in the *manager.py* file.

-The following method is a pattern that we will see very often within services Managers.
-When a call comes in from an RPC service, it will not immediately handle that work but instead pass the work immediately due to a different, private internal method.
-While confusing at first, this allows the code to be both modular and pythonic in nature.
+The following method is a pattern that is common within services Managers.
+When a call comes in from an RPC service, it does not immediately handle that work but instead passes the work to a different, private, and internal method.
+While initially confusing, this allows the code to be both modular and pythonic in nature.

 *nova.conductor.manager.ComputeTaskManager.live\_migrate\_instance* ->
 {% highlight python %}